Girdhars/find-apartment-in-cyprus/README.md

 # find-apartment-in-cyprus
-this project will help you to find the apartment in cyprus from bazaraki web site
+this project will help you to find the apartment in cyprus from bazaraki web site.
+Application will provide you the newly posted add on bazaraki web site.

 1. pre-requisite
-  Java8 must be installed on your machine, JAVA_HOME env variable must be there and and java must be there in CLASSPATH
+  Java8 must be installed on your machine, JAVA_HOME env variable must be there and and java must be there in PATH env variable.

 2. download the find-my-apartment.zip file at your local machine